Azure/bicep-registry-modules/avm/res/compute/disk/README.md

 ### Parameter: `availabilityZone`

-If set to 1, 2 or 3, the availability zone for all VMs is hardcoded to that value.
-If zero, then availability zones is not used.
-Cannot be used in combination with availability set nor scale set.
+If set to 1, 2 or 3, the availability zone is hardcoded to that value.
+If zero, then availability zones are not used.

 - Required: Yes
 - Type: int